dhlab-basel/rti.js/Apps/DMViewer/README.md

 # Digital Materiality Viewer (DMViewer) #

-A web application for interfacing with WebPTMs, showcasing the capabilities of the [rti.js](Library/README.md) library.
+A web application for interfacing with WebPTMs, showcasing the capabilities of the [rti.js](../../Library/README.md) library.
 Built with HTML, JavaScript and rti.js.

 ## Get Started ##

+### Prerequisites ###

 This application uses the rti.js library.

-On the master branch an up-to-date pre-built version the rti.js library distribution is already deployed in the DMViewer/lib/ directory.
+On the master branch an up-to-date pre-built version the rti.js library distribution is already deployed in the *DMViewer/lib/* directory.
 Developers using a version from the master branch may skip the build process explained below, and go directly to [Deployment](#Deployment).

 On all other branches you need to build the rti.js library yourself, see [Building](#Building).

 ### <a name="Building"></a> Building ###

 The build process requires a global install of *uglifyJS*.
 (Please follow instructions at [uglifyJS](https://github.com/mishoo/UglifyJS2) for installation.)

 Since this app is currently developed in the same repository as the dependency library rti.js, no prebuilt distribution of the rti.js library is kept in the development branches of the repository.
 The distribution has to be built and deployed initially and after all subsequent changes to the rti.js sources by running the